minio/minio/docs/bucket/replication/README.md

 mc replicate add myminio/srcbucket/Tax --priority 1 --arn "arn:minio:replication:us-east-1:c5be6b16-769d-432a-9ef1-4567081f3566:destbucket" --tags "Year=2019&Company=AcmeCorp" --storage-class "STANDARD" --remote-bucket "destbucket" --replicate "delete,delete-marker"
 Replication configuration applied successfully to myminio/srcbucket.
 ```

-Note that both source and target instance need to be upgraded to latest release to take advantage of Delete marker replication.
+> NOTE: Both source and target instance need to be upgraded to latest release to take advantage of Delete marker replication.

 Status of delete marker replication can be viewed by doing a GET/HEAD on the object version - it will return a `X-Minio-Replication-DeleteMarker-Status` header and http response code of `405`.
 In the case of permanent deletes, if the delete replication is pending or failed to propagate to the target cluster, GET/HEAD will return additional `X-Minio-Replication-Delete-Status` header and a http response code of `405`.